Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Numerical Results

-To verify our derived high-SNR asymptotic capacities (Theorems \ref{thm:highsnr_ECMC} and \ref{thm:highsnr_BCMC}), we look at $2\times 1$ EC- and BC-OICs, which are known to be of either rank-one or rank-($\nt-1$).
-For four $2\times 1$ OICs (parameterized in Table \ref{tab:channel}), Figure \ref{fig:pdf} plots probability density functions of maximum-entropy distributions, whose parameters are numerically computed by using results in \cite{chen2021MISO} (proposed for cases of MISO OICs) and results in this paper (i.e., Theorems \ref{thm:highsnr_ECMC} and \ref{thm:highsnr_BCMC}), respectively.
-The numerical results obtained by both methods show a very good match.
+To verify our derived results on the EC-OIC and the BC-OIC of rank $\nt-1$, we specially look at $2\times1$ EC- and BC-OICs, which are known to be of either rank-one or rank-($\nt-1$).
+For four $2\times 1$ OICs (parameterized in Table \ref{tab:channel}), Fig. \ref{fig:pdf} plots probability density functions of maximum-entropy distributions, whose parameters are numerically computed by using results in \cite{chen2022MISO} (i.e., treating considered channels as the MISO channels) and Thms. \ref{thm:highsnr_ECMC} and \ref{thm:highsnr_BCMC} in this paper (i.e., treating those as MIMO channels of rank $\nt-1$), respectively.
+It can be seen that the numerical results obtained by both methods show a very good match, which reflects the correctness of our theoretic results for the special case of $r=\nt-1$.